 Monkey really enjoyed himself and certainly went wild with the glue stick and feathers!
-For me it reinforced the idea that fun times don’t need to cost the earth.
+For me, it reinforced the idea that fun times don’t need to cost the earth.
 Monkey is more than happy crafting, constructing, baking and having small world play fun.
 We do go out and about a lot, but actually he’d almost certainly be just as happy at home having fun.

 We’d actually spent the morning at the Natural History Museum, visiting the dinosaurs.
 A great, free activity for kids of all ages to enjoy – more on that in a post soon!

 We had a fun-filled afternoon with Schools Out with Voucher Codes and came home with a lovely goodie bag from Boden – thank you very much, and lots of ideas to help keep Monkey amused this summer.
 I’m sure we’ll be baking some Jam Thumbprint Biscuits and having Play Dough fun.
 I already have it in my head to make a holiday scrapbook with Monkey, and we have some cress seeds that really do need planting.
-In this house a bug hunt is never too far away, and actually we have some Baker Ross plastic bugs that might just come in handy for this too.
+In this house, a bug hunt is never too far away, and actually, we have some Baker Ross plastic bugs that might just come in handy for this too.

 What ideas do you have for cheap activities to keep the kids amused this summer?

-disclaimer: our travel was compensated for this event and we received a goodie bag as already mentioned.
+disclosure: our travel was compensated for this event and we received a goodie bag as already mentioned.
 My thoughts and opinions still remain my own.